 A child will still be considered as a dependent if they have depended substantially on their parents for financial support since before the age of 19 and cannot independently support themselves financially due to a mental or physical condition.

-The new age limit of “under 22” will come into effect this fall, on October 24, 2017, raising it from the current “under 19” requirement.
-The increased age will apply to new applications for all immigration programs under Immigration, Refugees and Citizenship Canada, including for refugees.
+The new age limit of “under 22” came into effect this fall, on October 24, 2017, raising it from the past “under 19” requirement.
+The increased age applies to new applications for all immigration programs under Immigration, Refugees and Citizenship Canada, including for refugees.
 Children who are 22 years of age or older and who rely on their parents due to a physical or mental health condition will continue to be considered dependent children.

 Parent and Grandparent Family Class Sponsorship